 The 919 model uses a miniature two-inch blade that operates at up to 7800 rpm.
 The high speed coupled with the small, durable blade makes this saw perfect for wood, brass, and steel.
 It can adjust the miter detent up to 45 degrees for more accurate cuts.

-This model also comes with a built-in clamp and a one-year limited warranty.
+This model also comes with a built-in clamp.

 When it comes to high-quality power tools, several brands come to mind.
 We’ve already looked at DeWalt, but another top-tier company is Bosch, and here we have the GCM12SD Compound Miter Saw.